Composite Fillings Kennett Square, PA

-At Leardi Family Dentistry, we use composite fillings on a regular basis.
-If you live in Kennett Square, PA or the 19348 area and are looking for a natural-looking restoration, we encourage you to call (610) 571-2520 and schedule an appointment.
-Dr. Leardi is an expert at placing these tooth-colored fillings and doing so in a way that is entirely comfortable.
+At Leardi Family Dentistry, we use composite fillings as a treatment method for tooth decay.
+If you live in Kennett Square, PA or surrounding area and are looking for a natural-looking restoration, we encourage you to call (610) 571-2520 and schedule an appointment.
+Our team has the necessary experience with placing these tooth-colored fillings and can work to ensure that the patient is comfortable throughout the procedure.
 This is one of our most frequently used procedures, since a filling is typically placed after removing tooth decay (common cavities).
 If you have amalgam fillings now, we can even replace them with composite ones.
-To learn more, call 610-571-2520 and schedule a dental examination.
+To learn more, call and schedule a dental examination.

 The Benefits of Getting a Tooth-Colored Filling

-We can place a composite resin filling quickly.
-This is an affordable and durable restoration that can be placed in less than 30 minutes per tooth.
-As with most dental care, experience matters, and since we place these fillings on a daily basis, we are skilled at completing the procedure in a way that is comfortable, effective, and fast.
+We can place a composite resin filling fairly quickly.
+This is an affordable and durable restoration that will look similar to a regular tooth.
+We make sure to complete the procedure in a way that is comfortable, effective, and fast.
+In some situations, depending on the patient and the position of where the filling will go, we can complete a filling every 30 minutes.
 If you live in the Kennett Square area, we encourage you to consider the many benefits of getting tooth-colored fillings instead of amalgam ones.

-Our cosmetic fillings are safer for your health.
-This is because they are made of resin or a plastic material.
-Silver fillings are typically not silver, but a metal alloy comprised of several materials, among them mercury.
+Tooth-colored fillings are safer for your health since they consist of resin or a plastic material.
+Silver fillings are typically not silver, but a metal alloy that includes several materials with mercury among them.
 There have been numerous health warnings regarding the overexposure to mercury, which is why pregnant women are warned to stay away from tuna.
 While many people believe amalgam fillings are perfectly safe, the data can be contradictory from study to study.
-If you want to avoid the risks that come with mercury exposure, have tooth-colored fillings placed, or have your existing silver ones replaced, visit our Pennsylvania dental office.
+If you want to avoid the risks that come with mercury exposure, select tooth-colored fillings, or replace your existing silver fillings.
+Visit our Kennett Square, PA dental office for more information.